 Full Time - Exempt Position

-The American Civil Liberties Union of Idaho seeks a dynamic team player to lead the organization’s advocacy department, which includes administrative and legislative work, and community organizing campaigns and projects.
-The Advocacy Director will oversee a growing department of staff, including a policy counsel, a community engagement strategist, advocacy fellows, and interns who work together to achieve the organization’s strategic priorities.
+The American Civil Liberties Union of Idaho seeks a dynamic team player to lead the organization’s Advocacy Department, which includes managing administrative and legislative work, and community organizing campaigns and projects.
+The Advocacy Director will oversee a growing department of staff, including a legislative policy strategist, a campaign strategist, advocacy fellows, and interns who work together to achieve the organization’s strategic priorities.
 The Advocacy Director oversees the development and implementation of long and short-term goals to advance high impact strategic campaigns and projects with the goal of organizational integration.
 The Advocacy Director will partner closely with leaders and staff of other departments.

 This is a full-time, exempt position based in Boise that reports to the Executive Director.
 The successful hire must reside in Idaho before employment can begin.